1j01/snakeshift/README.md

 Press ⓧ to undo, Ⓑ to redo.
 Press Ⓨ to restart the level.

-You may need to press a button to activate the gamepad, before the web page can see it.
+You may need to press a button on the gamepad before the web page can see it.

 NOTE: The level editor does not currently support gamepad controls.